 ENC Academic Council Member and Associate Professor of Political Science at the Lebanese American University, Beirut

-Areas of Expertise: Post-conflict power-sharing arrangements, the challenge of re-assembling the political orders and societies of post-uprisings Arab states, and the geopolitics of the Middle East after the popular uprisings.
+Areas of Expertise: Post-conflict power-sharing arrangements, the challenge of re-assembling the political orders and societies of post-uprisings Arab states, geopolitics of the Middle East after the popular uprisings.

 ENC Academic Council Member and is Associate Professor of Political Science and International Affairs, Associate Chair of the Department of Social Sciences, Director of the Institute for Social Justice and Conflict Resolution (ISJCR) at the Lebanese American University.